 A high-scoring ad will be extremely relevant, respectful, actionable, valuable and experiential.
 The ad offers a surprising element and provides an emotionally appealing story for the intended audience.

-An low-scoring ad is irrelevant to the time and place and is disrespectful to the audience.
+A low-scoring ad is irrelevant to the time and place and is disrespectful to the audience.
 The audience can’t easily do anything with the ad.
 The ad has no emotional or rational value.
 It conveys a bad experience overall and lacks any spark of surprise.
 The ad’s storyline is confusing and unappealing to the intended audience.

-Use a 1-10 scale if you like, but have fun…go with your best real-time reactions and insights, and tweet your response with the #whartonfoa hashtag.
+Use a 1-10 scale if you like, but have fun…go with your best real-time reactions and insights, and tweet your response with the #WhartonFoA hashtag.

 The first WFoA Tweet Meet, held in 2011, was the brainchild of Global Advisory Board member, Scott Goodson, founder and Chairman of strawberryfrog and author of Uprising.
 Twitter was still in its infancy, yet we corralled a group of brave pundits and practitioners to test out the real time vibe of this new media.
 1500 tweets were sent with the #whartonfoa hashtag, generating a (then) impressive 2385 page views and an interview with WFoA Executive Director and co-host of the event, Catharine Findiesen Hays, on FOX 29 Evening News.
-Last year, 283 tweeters tweeted #whartonfoa nearly 2500 times during a game with record reach.
+In 2014, 283 tweeters tweeted #whartonfoa nearly 2500 times during a game with record reach.
 Twitter coverage of the game increased 70% from the previous year.